 Grade 3 generally always requires skin tightening.

-Following any gynecomastia surgery, pressure garments (Compression garments) are advised to prevent collection in the operated cavity and for better adherence of skin to the chest.
+Following any gynecomastia surgery, pressure garments (Compression garments) are advised to prevent collection in the operating cavity and for better adherence of skin to the chest.
 All gynecomastia surgeries can be done on day care basis with admission for 9-10 hours only.
 Watch the videos at the bottom of the page for more clarity.